-Best African team at 2026 FIFA World Cup prediction: Can Senegal stars achieve the impossible?
+Best African team at 2026 FIFA World Cup prediction: Can Morocco live up to the hype?

 Inspired by Morocco's historic run to the semi-finals at the 2022 FIFA World Cup in Qatar, we have made a “Best African team at 2026 FIFA World Cup prediction”, where we analyse if any African team could go further than Morocco in the next tournament co-hosted by USA, Canada and Mexico.